babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 The passphrase you set here will be needed later on, keep this in mind.

-> ⚡ Note: Use the `file` backend to store the private key in encrypted form on
-> disk.
-When running `import-hex` with the encrypted file backend, you will be
-> prompted for a passphrase.
-This passphrase will be required to unlock the signer
+> ⚡ Note: While both `os` and `file` backends are supported, we recommend using the `file` backend as it has been thoroughly tested across different environments.
+The `file` backend stores the private key in encrypted form on disk.
+When running `import-hex` with the `file` backend, you will be prompted for a passphrase.
+This passphrase will be required to unlock the signer later.
-> later.

 To confirm that the import was successful, run: